Britain's Next Top Model: America's Next Top Model: British Invasion

-This is the first ANTM Cycle to feature a Non-American Winner and where more than one contestant decided to quit during the same season.
+This is the first ANTM cycle to feature a non-American winner, and the first in which more than one contestant decided to quit during the season.

 Juste Juozapaityte

 In 2014, cycle 7 runner-up Juste Juozapaityte participated on Top Model po-russki's (the Russian adaptation of Top Model) fifth cycle, which included contestants from Russia and contestants from other countries with Russian roots.
 Juozapaityte, from London, was born in Lithuania and is of Russian descent.
 She finished in second place to Zhenya Nekrasova of Kemerovo.